zulip/zulip/docs/subsystems/realms.md

 [docs on using subdomains](../production/multiple-organizations.md) for user-facing documentation on this.

-### Working With Subdomains In Development Environment
+### Working with subdomains in development environment

 By default, Linux does not provide a convenient way to use subdomains in your local development environment.
 To solve this problem, we use